unmtransinfo/Badapple2/badapple1_comparison/README.md

 The steps below outline how one can re-create the Badapple1 DB on their own system, using the updated code within this repo (note that the HierS implementation has changed).

 Make sure to inspect all bash scripts and **modify variable definitions** (mostly file paths) as needed before running them.
 When running bash scripts, make sure your conda environment is active (`conda activate badapple2`).

+### Requirements
+You will need ~3.5 GB of space to store the Badapple1 CSV files used to initialize the DB.
+Additionally, the badapple_comparison DB will take
+~12 GB of space, although this is reduced if one drops the "activity" table after constructing the rest of the DB.

 ### (1) Preliminary
 First we'll gather the data used for Badapple1.